Stella & Dot Full Business Plan

 It’s not particularly sexy, but organizing your time well can be the most important way to support creativity.
 For Harris and her team, it has been very productive to cluster creative activities together.
 “I block out Fridays for only creative concepting time,” she says.
 “You’re in a different mental state when your creativity is unleashed.
 You need to manage your time so that you’re not constantly interrupted.”

-ALSO READ :: CMM Token Full Business Plan in Bangla
+ALSO READ :: Razoo Business Plan In English

 This also means doing administrative tasks in a block, so Harris sometimes has days when all she focuses on is budgeting and planning out the year.
 It’s worth it, she feels, because it allows her to spend entire days drawing at her own pace or coming up with new themes for her new collection without the worry that she will somehow get pulled into a meeting.
 “It takes a while to get back to being creative,” she says.
 “It’s a very inefficient use of your time to have to go from using your executive thinking to tapping into your imagination.”